airborne-commando/user-email-gen/README.md

 From there you should be given a list of domains to choose from or if you want you can choose a random one from cock.li

-when executed it will display a username and password for both proton and cock.li
+when executed it will display a username and password for outlook, proton and cock.li

 You will still need to solve a captcha for cock.li if you decide to use this.